91´«Ã½

 First-year programming at W&L allows first-year 91´«Ã½ to bond before they ever step into the classroom.

-Appalachian Adventure, which takes 91´«Ã½ on a four-night hike of the Appalachian Trail, is the most popular pre-orientation trip at W&L.
+Appalachian Adventure, which takes 91´«Ã½ on a four-night hike of the Appalachian Trail, is a popular Leading Edge program at W&L.

 “First-Year Orientation Committee is a group of 91´«Ã½ who work year-round to plan and prepare for incoming 91´«Ã½.
 With over 100 members, FYOC organizes everything from the First-Year Olympics to carnival night, and everything in between.”